liordesta/form-builder/README.md

-# Stock App
+# Form builder App

-This app allow you to create and build forms with different types and save them, in addition you can edit existing forms or delete them if you'd like
+This app allow you to create and build forms with different types and save them, in addition you can edit existing forms or delete them.

 ## Live Demo